eric-bach/task-genie/backend/extension/overview.md

 1. **Install the Extension**: Add Task Genie to your Azure DevOps organization
 2. **Configure API Settings**: Set up your Task Genie API URL and key in the extension settings
-3. **Start Creating**: Open any Epic, Feature, or User Story and use the Task Genie button to validate and generate child work items
+3. **Start Creating**: Open any Epic, Feature, User Story, or Product Backlog Item and use the Task Genie button to validate and generate child work items
 4. **Customize**: Adjust settings to match your team's workflow and preferences

 ## 🏢 Perfect for Teams Who Want To:

-- ✅ Improve Epic, Feature, and User Story quality and completeness
+- ✅ Improve Epic, Feature, User Story, and Product Backlog Item quality and completeness
 - ✅ Accelerate planning at all levels of the work hierarchy
 - ✅ Ensure consistent breakdown patterns across the team
 - ✅ Leverage AI to enhance Agile processes at scale